-We capitalize interest associated with the acquisition or construction of certain assets, including, among other things, our wireless spectrum licenses, build-out costs associated with our network deployment and satellites.
+We capitalize interest associated with the acquisition or construction of certain assets, including, among other things, our wireless spectrum licenses, build-out costs associated with our 5G Network Deployment and satellites.
 Capitalization of interest begins when, among other things, steps are taken to prepare the asset for its intended use and ceases when the asset is ready for its intended use or when these activities are substantially suspended.

-We are currently preparing for the commercialization of our AWS-4, H Block, 700 MHz, 600 MHz and MVDDS wireless spectrum licenses, and interest expense related to their carrying amount is being capitalized.
-In addition, the FCC has granted certain AWS-3 Licenses to Northstar Wireless and to SNR Wireless, respectively, in which we have made certain non-controlling investments.
-Northstar Wireless and SNR Wireless are preparing for the commercialization of their AWS-3 Licenses and interest expense related to their carrying amount is also being capitalized.
-As the carrying amount of the licenses, discussed above, exceeded the carrying value of our long-term debt and finance lease obligations, materially all of our interest expense is being capitalized.
+We are currently preparing for the commercialization of our wireless spectrum licenses, and Northstar Wireless and SNR Wireless are also preparing for the commercialization of their AWS-3 Licenses.
+As a result, the interest expense related to the carrying amount of these wireless spectrum licenses is being capitalized.
+The qualifying assets for these wireless spectrum licenses exceeds the carrying value of our long-term debt and finance lease obligations, therefore materially all of our interest expense is being capitalized.